 I know a lot of you folks love to use our meaty lamb soup bones to make stock and bone broth, but you can also make a nutritious and delicious food for your favorite canines.
 I’m not making any official claims here, and we don’t have our dog food analyzed, but we see the increased luster in our dogs’ coats, and they eat the food with great enthusiasm.
 Farmer Bob feeds it to them as a supplement to their regular grain-free dry kibble.
 Since we don’t sell our dog food, I am going to show you how I make it.
-Call or text me at 803-804-3541 to come to the farm for your purchase of bones and offal, or to place an order for the Waxhaw Farmer’s Market on Saturday mornings from 9:00-Noon.
-Come to the farm on our Farm Market Day, October 27th, to pick up your lamb, eggs, soap, honey, and crafty items!
+Call or text me at 803-804-3541 to come to the farm for your purchase of bones and offal, or to place an order for the Matthews Community Farmers Market on Saturday mornings from 8:00-Noon.

 Here’s the basic recipe for 5 pounds of dog food and, following that, pictures and tips.
 This is the quantity if you use your 6 quart Instant Pot®.
 If you have an 8 quart Instant Pot®, I suggest you use two lamb heads for the increased amount of meat and connective tissue they contain.
 I have the Instant Pot® Duo 6 quart model so, if you have another brand, adjust accordingly.
 Using the Instant Pot® with the natural pressure release locks in flavor and nutrients, which would otherwise evaporate into the air.
 (It’s that evaporation that makes your house smell so good when you roast in a crock pot or the oven!)

 Fox Trot Farm Lamb & Rice Dog Food Recipe

 - 6 quart or larger pressure cooker

 - 2.5 pounds Fox Trot Farm meaty soup bones